OpenVoiceOS/mycroft-gui-qt5/README.md

 6. Running Mycroft GUI:

    ```@bash
-   mycroft-gui-app
+   ovos-gui-app
    ```

 ##

 ## Usage

-Mycroft GUI can be used on an Local Environment as well as a Remote Environment

-###

-### Local Environment

-Note: Boot your device or run `./start-mycroft.sh all`
+Note: ovos-core must be running first

-1) Invoke using ```mycroft-gui-app``` in any terminal, or Mycroft icon from your desktop application launcher.
+1) Invoke using ```ovos-gui-app``` in any terminal, or Mycroft icon from your desktop application launcher.

 2) Click *Start* button in the middle of the window if Autoconnect is disabled

 3) Talk to your Mycroft!

-### Remote Environment

-Note: Remote device / server must have mycroft services running or  `./start-mycroft.sh all` on remote device / server

-1. Invoke using `mycroft-gui-app` in any remote terminal session, or Mycroft icon from your remote desktop/platform application launcher.

-2. Configuring Mycroft GUI for externally hosted Mycroft-Core:

-   - Click on the hamburger menu in the lower left

-   - Select 'Settings'

-   - Enter the IP address of your device.
-If your device is at 192.168.2.2, enter 'ws://192.168.2.2'

-   - Close

-3. Click *Start* button in the middle of the window if Autoconnect is disabled

-4. Talk to your Mycroft!

-5. Additional Notes:
+4. Additional Notes:

    - CAUTION: The Mycroft messagebus is an open websocket with no built-in security measures by default.
-We strongly recommend that you do not expose the messagebus ports outside a secure LAN/PAN unless you have other security measures in place.
+We strongly recommend that you do not expose the messagebus

-   - For Externally Hosted Mycroft-Core, one would require to sync skills, one can simply use the provided sync script from the repository to perform a sync

-     - Run `bash sync_skills.sh 192.168.1.1 [replace with your remote ip] `

-   - For Externally Hosted Mycroft-Core, but sure to disable the firewall on the Raspberry Pi.
-You can do this via `sudo ufw disable`

-   - Generally, the GUI interaction is managed by an enclosure-specific skill that orchestrates things.
-For example, the Mark 2 uses skill-mark-2.

-   - Lightweight debugging can be done from Mycroft's CLI.
-You can see commands being sent to GUI clients by hitting Ctrl+G within the CLI

    - Multiple GUIs can safely run against a single Mycroft Core instance.

 ##